sonujose/sonujose/README.md

 ### Hey folks 👋

-I'm Sonu and i'm software Developer / Devops Engineer with more then 7 years experience.
+I'm Sonu and i'm software Developer / Devops Engineer with great passion for cloud native application deployment and management.

-- Prefer deploying on kubernetes ⚡
-- Love developing devops tools using Go 🌱
+I mostly work on Kubenetes deployment, ci-cd pipelines and devops toolings using Go and Cloud-Native technologies.🚀 I build robust, secure, and scalable infrastructures using Cloud-native technologies such as Kubernetes, Docker, Helm, Istio, Kafka, Cloudflare, Terraform, Azure, Azure DevOps etc. and proficient with metric collection & monitoring tools such as Grafana, Prometheus etc..

 <!--
 **sonujose/sonujose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.